 If everything works inside, go outside to check your outdoor unit’s disconnect switch.
 If it is switched on but the unit isn’t working, it may be a blown fuse.
 If this is the case, call a professional because the disconnect box contains high voltage.

 If none of these is the problem, then it’s time to call the pros.
-One Source Heating and Cooling repairs HVAC systems in Birmingham, AL. Call us at (205) 509-1929.
+One Source Heating, Cooling & Electrical repairs HVAC systems in Birmingham, AL. Call us at (205) 509-1929.